LaurasData/stock-analysis/README.md

 Performing analysis on Stock data to uncover trends

 ## Overview of Project
-- Two Deliverables: technical deliverable and a written report
+      Two Deliverables: technical deliverable and a written report
-      -- Techical Deliverble to Refactor VBA code and measure performances -- A written analysis of results (README.md)
+      1. Techical VBA Refactor to measure performances
+      2. Written analysis of results

+  A.

 ### Purpose